Marshall squares off against South Alabama in Sun Belt Tournament

 BOTTOM LINE: Marshall and South Alabama square off in the Sun Belt Tournament.

-The Thundering Herd’s record in Sun Belt games is 6-12, and their record is 5-7 in non-conference games.
-Marshall has a 2-4 record in games decided by 3 points or fewer.
+The Thundering Herd are 6-12 against Sun Belt opponents and 5-7 in non-conference play.
+Marshall is 6-13 against opponents over .500.

-The Jaguars’ record in Sun Belt play is 2-16.
-South Alabama has a 2-15 record in games decided by 10 or more points.
+The Jaguars’ record in Sun Belt action is 2-16.
+South Alabama averages 19.7 turnovers per game and is 2-4 when winning the turnover battle.

-Marshall averages 68.3 points per game, 5.4 fewer points than the 73.7 South Alabama gives up.
-South Alabama averages 5.2 made 3-pointers per game this season, the same that Marshall allows.
+Marshall is shooting 38.5% from the field this season, 4.7 percentage points lower than the 43.2% South Alabama allows to opponents.
+South Alabama averages 62.7 points per game, 6.0 fewer points than the 68.7 Marshall allows.

-TOP PERFORMERS: Aislynn Hayes is averaging 16.6 points for the Thundering Herd.
+TOP PERFORMERS: Aislynn Hayes is shooting 37.5% and averaging 16.6 points for the Thundering Herd.
 CC Mays is averaging 2.3 made 3-pointers over the last 10 games.

-Daniela Gonzalez is shooting 26.7% from beyond the arc with 1.2 made 3-pointers per game for the Jaguars, while averaging 9.8 points and 6.2 rebounds.
-Rachel Leggett is averaging 17.4 points and 5.6 rebounds over the past 10 games.
+Rachel Leggett is scoring 13.3 points per game and averaging 5.8 rebounds for the Jaguars.
+Daniela Gonzalez is averaging 9.1 points and 5.0 rebounds over the last 10 games.

 LAST 10 GAMES: Thundering Herd: 5-5, averaging 70.8 points, 30.9 rebounds, 12.3 assists, 10.4 steals and 2.8 blocks per game while shooting 40.2% from the field.
 Their opponents have averaged 69.4 points per game.